NathanEpstein/Z3d/README.md

 ###Example With Configuration

-We can add a configuration object to the example above to modify the height/width of our plot, the DOM element the visualization is appended to, the size of the points plotted, and the color of the points plotted.
+We can add a configuration object to the example above to modify the height/width of our plot, the DOM element the visualization is appended to, the labels on the points plotted, the size of the points plotted, and the color of the points plotted.

 ```html
 <html>